-It was the era that brought us the now infamous Soper/Cleland clash in 1992, and the first and only touring car estate, in the shape of the Volvo 850.
-Super Touring is viewed by many as being the Golden Age of touring cars, and I’m inclined to agree with them.
-The combination of huge works team participation, screaming naturally aspirated engines, and some of the greatest names in touring car racing coming together, made for some truly exciting racing.
+It was the era that brought us the now infamous Soper/Cleland clash in 1992 and the first and only estate-based Touring Car, in the shape of the Volvo 850.
+Super Touring is viewed by many as being the Golden Age of Touring Cars, and I’m inclined to agree with them.
+The combination of huge works team participation, screaming naturally aspirated engines and some of the greatest names in touring car racing coming together made for some truly exciting racing.

-It was when the BTCC had the biggest TV audiences, and the drivers were household names.
-Quite simply, Super Touring was the Rock ‘n’ Roll days for touring cars.
-But like all rock groups, it came to it’s eventual end.
+It was when the BTCC had the biggest TV audiences and the drivers were household names.
+Quite simply, Super Touring was the Rock ‘n’ Roll days for Touring Cars.
+Like all rock groups, though, it came to it’s eventual end.
 Super Touring in the UK had it’s farewell gig at Silverstone in 2000.
-Maybe though, it was for the best.
+Maybe, though, it was for the best.

 Super Touring was expensive.
 Rob Austin, a privateer competing in the BTCC said: ‘Taking in to account inflation, I reckon if we had one year’s worth of a works budget from the late ’90s we could go racing for over 50 years…’

-And that was a big factor in why in why Super Touring had to die-the astronomical cost of competing in it.
-In a flood lit finale, the last ever Super Touring era BTCC race was held at Silverstone, at night-ironically in the middle of a fuel crisis.
+That was a big factor in why in why Super Touring had to die – the astronomical cost of competing in it.
+In a flood-lit finale, the last ever Super Touring era BTCC race was held at Silverstone, at night – ironically in the middle of a fuel crisis.
 From then on, the BTCC was never quite the same again.
 Don’t get me wrong, watching the BTCC is a great way to while away an otherwise slow, boring Sunday.
-Doughty touring car stalwarts and and ex Super Touring men Matt Neal and Jason Plato provide some old school fun, but other than that it’s lost so much of it’s excitement.
+Doughty Touring Car stalwarts and and ex-Super Touring men Matt Neal and Jason Plato provide some old school fun but, other than that, it’s lost so much of it’s excitement.

-It’s just as fast, the cars are just as powerful, and the talent is just as raw, but there’s that magic something which made Super Touring era BTCC so great, missing.
-You could even say that the BTCC itself has become a bit obscure these days.
-Only enthusiast seem to know about the series, now it has less exposure.
+It’s just as fast, the cars are just as powerful and the talent is just as raw, but there’s that magic something which made Super Touring era BTCC so great, missing.
+You could even say that the BTCC itself has become a bit obscure these days – only enthusiasst seem to know about the series, now it has less exposure.

-During the ’90s most manufacturers that took part in it would have pictures of their repmobiles, liveried up, going hell-for-leather on a racetrack displayed on their showroom walls.
-They’d use their touring car antics in magazine adverts, milking their involvement in Super Touring for all it was worth.
-Now no manufactures are in it, bar Honda and MG Motor UK, the BTCC has very little media presence away from the TV coverage it gets.
+During the 1990s most manufacturers that took part in it would have pictures of their repmobiles, liveried up, going hell-for-leather on a racetrack displayed on their showroom walls.
+They’d use their Touring Car antics in magazine adverts, milking their involvement in Super Touring for all it was worth.
+Now no manufacturers are in it, bar Honda and MG Motor UK, the BTCC has very little media presence away from the TV coverage it gets.
 Although Tesco does some rather nice Jason Plato petrol station sandwiches.

-But modern touring cars are great to watch, and watch them I do.
-There’s rear wheel drive BMWs, three box saloons and hatchbacks going side by side.
+Modern touring cars are great to watch, and watch them I do.
+There’s rear wheel drive BMWs, three-box saloons and hatchbacks going side by side.
 It generates nice, close racing eliciting grass cutting, bumper banging and paint trading.
-Live wires like Rob Austin give the sport some human interest and pit walk about laughs.
-But it’s still not thrilling.
+Live wires like Rob Austin give the sport some human interest and pit walkabout laughs, but it’s still not thrilling.

-Maybe it’s because it feels too regulation bound and restricted?
-The man holding the BTCC reigns since 1990, series director, Alan Gow has insisted that British touring cars will never adopt technology seen in F1, such as KERS-which is some comfort.
-But the racing doesn’t feel quite as gritty and ‘gloves off’ as it did in the ’90s.
-It could be as simple as the lack of yowling Ford V6s, and howling Volvo five-cylinders, replaced by the generic rasp of today’s NGTC machines.
+Maybe it’s because it feels too regulation-bound and restricted?
+The man holding the BTCC reigns since 1990, Series Director, Alan Gow has insisted that British Touring Cars will never adopt technology seen in F1, such as KERS-which is some comfort.
+But the racing doesn’t feel quite as gritty and ‘gloves off’ as it did in the 1990s.
+It could be as simple as the lack of yowling Ford V6s and howling Volvo five-cylinders, replaced by the generic rasp of today’s NGTC machines.